 Do people read long-form content?

 Short answer: yes.
-Granted, our attention spans are pretty pathetic.
-But just because people love TikTok doesn’t mean they don’t also watch well-produced movies and television shows.
-If a movie’s boring with a bad script and terrible acting, you’ll probably turn it off.
-But you might sit for hours watching an insightful or entertaining movie.
+Granted, our attention spans are short.
+We’re typically looking for a quick answer, but just because people love TikTok doesn’t mean they don’t also watch well-produced movies and television shows.

-Similarly, if your long-form content is well-researched and well-produced, it doesn’t matter if it’s a webinar, video series, article, or podcast.
-People will read or watch it in its entirety.
-Or at least they’ll scan the article, reading the sections that they personally care about.
+Similarly, if you’re writing long-form content that’s well-researched and well-produced, it doesn’t matter if it’s a webinar, video series, article, or podcast.
+People will read or watch it in its entirety if you choose the right format to captivate them.
+They also can scan the article, reading the sections that they personally care about.
 According to a study by Nielsen, most people only read about 20-28% of an article.
-So structural elements like your headings, graphics, and bullet points are extremely important in long-form articles.
+So structural elements like your headings, graphics, and bullet points are extremely important in longer articles.
 A reader might not read everything you’ve written, but they’ll read the key headings that matter to them.

 Create the best content for your audience

-Whether you write short-form content or long-form content, if your message is resonating with your audience, and you’re seeing a nice conversion rate after people read what you have to say, you have created a successful content marketing strategy.
+If your message resonates with your audience, and you’re seeing a nice conversion rate after people read your long-form pieces, you have created a successful content marketing strategy.
 Great job!

-So contact them to help you create an editorial plan and content strategy that will help create extraordinary long-form content that helps to achieve your content marketing goals.
+So contact them to help you create an editorial plan and content strategy that will help create long-form content that helps to achieve your digital marketing goals.